shyguyCreate/winget-SimplifyLogs/README.md

 **Running process**
 1. Download the powershell script into your system.
 2. In a powershell terminal, `cd` into the script directory.
-3. Enter `. .\wingetMakeLogsEasier` in the terminal.
+3. Enter `. .\wingetSimplifyLogs` in the terminal.

 ### See also